 South Norfolk

 § This page gives an overview of the South Norfolk local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Norfolk is a largely rural district surrounding Norwich, characterised by farmland, woodlands, and traditional villages.
 Market towns like Diss, Wymondham, and Harleston are key centres, with historic churches, abbeys, and bustling markets.
 The River Waveney forms part of its southern boundary, offering scenic landscapes and wildlife.
 The countryside is dotted with flint cottages, windmills, and walking routes, while the area’s proximity to Norwich adds to its appeal.

-The administrative boundary of South Norfolk can be viewed on OpenStreetMap: District Boundary of South Norfolk.
+The administrative boundary of South Norfolk can also be viewed on OpenStreetMap: District Boundary of South Norfolk.

 Key Facts about South Norfolk